blakegarretson/essentials/main.md

 ## Console/Command Line

 - [Windows Terminal](https://github.com/microsoft/terminal) is a fairly new offering, but the features have been steadily expanding, and it quickly became my console of choice with handy features like themes, panes, and a command palatte.
-It happily handles PowerShell, cmd.exe, and WSL (AKA "Legacy") shells.
+It happily handles PowerShell, cmd.exe, and WSL shells.

   - [ConEmu](https://conemu.github.io/): The console emulator that I always dreamed of (but never had) on Windows.
 If Windows Terminal had not come along, this would be my first choice, and even now it still offers far more configuration options than Terminal, so you may find it works better for your needs.